MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 ---
 title: Open and sign in to Dynamics 365 Product Visualize.
-description: Sign in to Dynamics 365 Product Visualize and connect to your Dynamics 365 instance
+description: Sign in to Dynamics 365 Product Visualize and connect to your Dynamics 365 Sales opportunities
 author: sbmjais
 ms.author: shjais
 manager: shujoshi